-In recent years, the iPhone setup process has changed as dramatically as the iPhones themselves.
-Apple just keeps making it easier to do.
-So easy, in fact, that there are just a few things you need to do to move from your old iPhone to a new one.
-And setting up a new iPhone 11 from scratch isn’t much harder — gone are the days of manually copying passwords just to get to the home screen.
+The iPhone setup process gets easier every year.
+So easy, in fact, that there are only a few things you need to do to move from your old iPhone to a new one.
+You can even directly transfer your data from an Android phone.
+Setting up a new iPhone from scratch isn’t much harder — you just have a few extra steps you need to go through.

-There are still a few tricks, though, that will help things run smoothly.
+There are still a few tricks that will help things run smoothly, though.
 Let’s see how to set up your new iPhone the right way.
-Whether you have a new iPhone 11, or an iPhone 11 Pro, the process is identical.

 Set up Face ID

 Face ID is very easy to use, and it’s only gotten better in recent years.
 Newer iPhones can check your face with a mask on or with the phone sitting horizontally.
 To set up Face ID on your iPhone, point the camera at your head and look around in a circle, as if you’re watching your best friend ride on a Ferris wheel all the way around.

 If you put on sunglasses in the summer, or you wear a mask often, you can have your iPhone scan your face a second time.
 This time, it’ll capture more detail around your eyes so it can match your face just by the top half.
 Go through the same process again — it only takes a few moments.

 You have a few different choices for how you want to move your stuff over.
 If this is your first smartphone, just tap Don’t Transfer Apps & Data and tap here to skip ahead in this tutorial.

 This is hands-down the easiest way to move from an old iPhone to a new one.
 All you have to do is keep your old and new devices close to each other.
 All of your apps, photos and data will be beamed from your old phone to your new phone.
 It works just like AirDrop.